ALockwood/gitme-shelter/README.md

 🚨 **WARNING!** Whatever you do, DO NOT EVER check in AWS or Github secrets! 🚨

 ### ToDo
+- My interfaces are bad and I feel bad.
+I should do something about that.
 - Finish tests
 - Put a limit on simultaneous uploads
 - Actually handle errors/output from upload routines